 Good news is that all the courses available are accredited under the Australian Qualifications Framework (AQF).
 These include high school programs, English language courses, Vocational Education and Training (VET) and Technical and Further Education (TAFE) courses, along with undergraduate and postgraduate programs.

-In fact, the 2016-2017 survey by ‘Top Universities’ includes The Australian National University, The University of Melbourne, The University of Sydney, The University of New South Wales, The University of Queensland, Monash University, The University of Western Australia and The University of Adelaide as some of the high ranked Australian Universities (QS and THE world rankings).
+In fact, the 2020 survey of ‘Top Universities’ includes The Australian National University, The University of Melbourne, The University of Sydney, The University of New South Wales, The University of Queensland, Monash University, The University of Western Australia and The University of Adelaide included in the list of world’s top 150 Universities.
+(QS and THE world rankings).

 $7,800 to $30,000